 It’s also very waterproof to block out snow and wind while giving you plenty of ventilation on warmer days.
 Adjustable cuffs and a helmet-compatible hood round out the many features this also comes with.

 The Recon Stretch is only available in black, so you don’t get many style options here.

-How to Pick a Women’s Ski Jacket in 2022
+How to Pick a Women’s Ski Jacket